Advanced pattern elements

 a: Why, really!
 And I live in the Server Quarter.

-is a regular expression — a pattern matching a set of strings.
-A pattern consists of literals and metacharacters — characters with special, not literal meaning. $regexp
+In the element, specify an expression that describes a certain set of strings.
+The expression consists of literals and metacharacters.
+They are characters with special, not literal meaning.

 $regexp